An international knowledge platform dedicated to “A Message: Time of Unity”

 267. O you who have believed, spend from the good things which you have earned and from that which We have produced for you from the earth.
 And do not aim toward the defective therefrom, spending [from that] while you would not take it [yourself] except with closed eyes.
 And know that Allāh is Free of need and Praiseworthy. *

-Deeds are seeds placed into this soil.
-Some are scattered without attention; others are planted with intention and patience.
+Deeds are seeds placed into this inner soil.
+Some are scattered in vanity.
+Some are planted with patience, conscience, and love.
 Not every seed sprouts immediately, yet nothing sincere is lost.
-Growth may be unseen for a time, but it unfolds according to its nature.

 270. And whatever you spend of expenditures or make of vows – indeed, Allāh knows of it.
 And for the wrongdoers there are no helpers.